yatesco/seafile-docs/build_seafile/server.md

 * https://github.com/haiwen/seafile/tags
 * https://github.com/haiwen/seahub/tags

-For example, if the latest released seafile client is 2.0.3, then just use the **v2.0.3-server** tags of the four projects.
+For example, if the latest released seafile server is 4.4.7, then just use the **v4.4.7-server** tags of the projects (except for libsearpc, which uses the **v3.0-latest** tag).
 You should get four tarballs:

-* libsearpc-2.0.3-server.tar.gz
+* libsearpc-3.0-latest.tar.gz
-* ccnet-2.0.3-server.tar.gz
+* ccnet-4.4.7-server.tar.gz
-* seafile-2.0.3-server.tar.gz
+* seafile-4.4.7-server.tar.gz
-* seahub-2.0.3-server.tar.gz
+* seahub-4.4.7-server.tar.gz

 Create a folder <code>haiwen/src</code>, and uncompress libsearpc/ccnet/seafile source to it.